Academic Programs

 This course provides an introduction to human factors testing and evaluation in the context of medical and assistive technology (AT).

-This course provides students with an overview of assistive technologies and their use for people with disabilities, and for those aging into disability.
-Students will attain hands-on experience with existing technologies in the areas of seating and wheeled mobility, hearing and vision loss, cognitive impairments, environmental controls/smart home automation, augmentative and alternative communication, artificial intelligence, and access to computers.
-Students will work in teams to solicit device requirements from a client with assistive technology needs and develop a phase one prototype device.
+This course provides students with an overview of assistive technologies for people with disabilities and those aging into disability.
+Students will have hands-on experience with existing technologies in the areas of seating and wheeled mobility, hearing and vision loss, cognitive impairments, environmental controls and smart home automation, augmentative and alternative communication, artificial intelligence, and access to computers.
+Students will also gain real-world experiences by observing client sessions in an assistive technology clinic, and by working in teams to develop a phase one prototype device for a client with assistive technology needs.

 1. Have a basic understanding of disability categories and conditions, biomechanics, and assistive technologies.